 In this condition this gland becomes inflamed and produces a bulge in the lower part of the neck called goiter.
 In addition many anomalies occur (short stature, general inflammation, hair loss, cramps, depression, etc).
 Nor would it be possible to use iodine without selenium, because it is part of the enzyme that metabolizes thyroid hormone (deiodinase) and therefore allows its action.

 Recently, the role of other trace elements such as boron is being discovered, which has been seen to play a key role in the prevention of osteoporosis.

 Properties of minerals

+For example, it is necessary to monitor the diet during pregnancy, lactation or menopause to prevent the possible deficiency of iron or calcium.
 No less important is a diet rich in calcium and magnesium in the prevention of diseases such as osteoporosis.

 When should mineral supplements be taken?

 Mineral supplements are not recommended unless prescribed by a doctor.
 In general, all nutrients are better assimilated through food when introduced into a balanced diet.

 Excess minerals can be toxic or cause disease.
 This is the case of excess of iodine, which can cause thyroiditis, or more known the iron overdose, which can increase the oxidative damage of the organism.

 This material is for informational purposes only.
 In case of doubt, consult the doctor.